Sunbelt states rush to line up hospital beds, not barstools

-With newly reported infections running at around 40,000 a day in the United States, Dr. Anthony Fauci, the nation’s top infectious-disease expert, warned on Capitol Hill on Tuesday that the number could rocket to 100,000 if Americans don’t start following public health recommendations.
+With newly reported infections running about 40,000 a day in the U.S., Dr. Anthony Fauci, the nation’s top infectious-disease expert, warned on Tuesday that the number could rocket to 100,000 if Americans don’t start following public health recommendations.

-In the past few days, states such as Florida, Arizona, Texas and California have reversed course, closing or otherwise clamping down on bars, shutting beaches, rolling back restaurant capacity, putting limits on crowds at pools, or taking other steps to curb a scourge that may be thriving because of such factors as air conditioning and resistance among people to wearing masks.
+Over the past few days, states such as Florida, Arizona, Texas and California have reversed course, closing or otherwise clamping down on bars, shutting beaches, rolling back restaurant capacity, putting limits on crowds at pools, or taking other steps to curb a scourge that may be thriving because of such factors as air conditioning and resistance to wearing masks.

-“Any time you have these reopenings, you’re depending on people do to the right things, to follow the rules.
-I think that’s where the weak spots come in,” said Dr. Cindy Prins, an epidemiologist at the University of Florida.
+“Any time you have these reopenings, you’re depending on people to do the right things, to follow the rules.
+I think that’s where the weak spots come in,” said Dr. Cindy Prins, a University of Florida epidemiologist.
 She warned that things are likely to get worse before they get better.

+Hospitals in the new hot spots are already stretched nearly to the limit and are scrambling to add intensive care unit beds for an expected surge in COVID-19 cases in the coming weeks.

-New confirmed cases in Florida have spiked over the past week, especially in younger people, who may be more likely to survive COVID-19 but can spread it to the Sunshine State’s many vulnerable older people.
+Newly confirmed cases in Florida have spiked over the past week, especially in younger people, who may be more likely to survive the virus but can spread it to the Sunshine State’s many vulnerable older residents.

-The state on Tuesday reported more than 6,000 new cases.
-More than 8,000 were recorded on each of three days late last week.
-Deaths have climbed past 3,500.

-Hospital intensive care units are starting to fill up in South Florida, with a steadily increasing number of patients requiring ventilators.
+Hospital ICUs are starting to fill up in South Florida, with a steadily increasing number of patients requiring ventilators.
 Miami’s Baptist Hospital had only six of its 82 ICU beds available, officials said.

+In hard-hit Arizona, hospitals are looking for ways to cram more beds into their facilities and hiring out-of-state nurses.
+State officials have authorized “crisis standards of care” telling hospitals which patients should get a ventilator or other scarce resources if there is a shortage.

+Dignity Health, which operates several hospitals in the Phoenix area, is converting more areas to treat COVID-19 patients and preparing to put multiple patients in private rooms, spokeswoman Carmelle Malkovich said.
+It’s bringing nurses from underutilized hospitals in its system to Arizona, and hiring traveling nurses and respiratory therapists throughout July.

-Air conditioning could be a factor among states across the South where new cases have been spiking, because it recirculates air instead of bringing it in fresh from outside, said Dr. Kristin Englund, an infectious-disease physician at Cleveland Clinic.
+Air conditioning could be a factor in hot-weather states where new cases have been spiking, because it recirculates air instead of bringing it in fresh from outside, said Dr. Kristin Englund, an infectious-disease physician at Cleveland Clinic.

-“I definitely think the air condition and the oppressive heat in the South is going to play a role in this,” she said.
+“I definitely think the air conditioning and the oppressive heat in the South is going to play a role in this,” she said.

 The coronavirus has been blamed for over a half-million deaths worldwide, including about 130,000 in the U.S., where the number of new cases per day has soared over the past month, primarily in the South and West.

-“I would not be surprised if we go up to to 100,000 a day if this does not turn around, and so I am very concerned,” Fauci warned.
+“I would not be surprised if we go up to to 100,000 a day if this does not turn around, and so I am very concerned,” Fauci said on Capitol Hill.

-Van Johnson, mayor of the tourism-dependent city of Savannah, Georgia, population 145,000, announced he is requiring the wearing of masks, with violators subject to $500 fines.
+Van Johnson, mayor of the tourism-dependent city of Savannah, Georgia, announced he is requiring the wearing of masks, with violators subject to $500 fines.

+After talking with the governors of Arizona and Texas, Colorado Gov. Jared Polis said Tuesday that his state will rein in previously set rules for bars and nightlife.
+Under the modifications, bars that had been allowed to operate at 25% capacity will be closed for in-person service if they don’t serve food.

-The new round of shutdowns around the country is likely to cause another spike in layoffs.
+The new round of shutdowns across the country is likely to cause another spike in layoffs.

-Nikki Forsberg said she is relying on government loans to keep afloat the Old Ironhorse Saloon, the only bar in the Texas Hill Country town of Blanco, after it was closed for two months beginning in mid-March and then shut down again on Friday by the governor’s order.
+Nikki Forsberg said she is relying on government loans to keep the Old Ironhorse Saloon, the only bar in the Texas Hill Country town of Blanco, afloat after it was closed for two months beginning in mid-March and then shut down again Friday by the governor’s order.

 She said money got so tight for some of her eight employees during the first shutdown that she told them to go the bar and take whatever they needed — petty cash, toilet paper, even one of the refrigerators.